-7.5.1 Road Network and Footpath, Jetties
+7.5.1 Road Network and Footpath

-At present, the Area is not served by any road and most parts of the Area are accessible only by footpaths.
-There are some famous walking trails such as Tung O Ancient Trail connecting to other areas on Lantau including San Shek Wan, Sham Wat, Tai O, Tung Chung and Ngong Ping.
-With the provision of local piers and jetties, the Area is also accessible by boat.
-The viaduct of HZMB spans over the headland at the northwestern tip of the Area near Sha Lo Wan but there is no direct access from HZMB to the Area.
+At present, the Area has limited access.
+Only Sham Wat is accessible by vehicles via Sham Wat Road leading from Keung Shan Road, South Lantau Road and Tung Chung Road.
+While most parts of the Area are inaccessible due to lack of proper vehicular access, some parts may be accessible by footpaths.
+There are some famous walking trails such as Tung O Ancient Trail connecting to other areas on Lantau including San Tau, Sha Lo Wan, Tai O, Tung Chung and Ngong Ping.
+With the provision of a pier at San Shek Wan and a jetty at Sham Wat, the Area is also accessible by boat.